 Sacred Congregation of Rites

-Holy Mother Church has been zealous to preserve the most Holy Eucharist with the greatest attentive décor and with vigilant care.
-Nevertheless, in point of fact this solicitude has come down in different ways throughout the ages.
-Hence, in keeping with the widespread Eucharistic piety of the faithful in our days, the place where the Lord's Body is kept has effected the centre of a flourishing Christian life.
+With diligent and watchful care, Holy Mother Church has always been concerned to reserve the most holy Eucharist in the most becoming way.
+Yet this solicitude has taken effect in various ways through the centuries.
+Then the daily increasing Eucharistic piety of the faithful caused the place where the Lord’s Body is reserved to be made the centre of flourishing Christian life.

-After taking these things into account, this Holy Congregation of Rites, by the power of the faculties rendered to it by our most Holy Lord by Divine Providence, Pope Pius XII, decrees thus:
+Keeping these things in view, this Sacred Congregation of Rites, with the power of the faculties granted to it by Our most Holy Lord Pius XII by divine Providence Pope, has decreed as follows:

-3. In the altar where the Most Holy Sacrament is kept, the Holy Sacrifice of the Mass is to be celebrated.
+- On an altar where the most Holy Eucharist is reserved, the Sacrifice of the Mass is to be habitually celebrated.

-4. In churches, where there is only one altar, this cannot be built in such a way that the priest should celebrate facing the people; but over the altar itself, in the middle, the tabernacle ought to be put for the most Holy Eucharist to be preserved, constructed according to the norm of liturgical laws, altogether worthy by form and measure for such a sacrament.
+- In churches where only one altar exists, this cannot be constructed so that the priest may celebrate towards the people; but on that very altar, in the middle, a tabernacle for reserving the most Holy Eucharist should be located, constructed according to the norm of liturgical laws, entirely worthy in shape and size of so great a Sacrament.

-7. The Tabernacle, in so far as it is a form, should agree with the edifice of the altar and of the Church; by those obligations in use to this point there should hardly be much disagreement; it is not to be reduced to the species of a simple box, but should represent in a certain measure the true dwelling of God with man; it should not be adorned with symbols or strange figures, or which might move the admiration of the faithful, or could be erroneously interpreted, or which might not have any relation to the Most Holy Sacrament.
+- As to its shape, a tabernacle should conform to the style of the altar and the church; it should not be too greatly out of tune with those accepted for use until now; it should not be reduced to the appearance of a simple box, but it should in a way represent the true dwelling of God with men; it should not be decorated with unfamiliar symbols or figures, or those that may stir the wonderment of the faithful, or that can be interpreted erroneously, or that do not have reference to the most Holy Sacrament.

-A contrary custom, whether in so far as to the mode of reserving the Eucharist, or in so far as the form of the tabernacle, it cannot be presumed, except that it be done from centuries old or immemorial custom (cf. Can.
-62, §2), as e.g. in the case of certain tabernacles built to the manner of a tower or of a chapel.
-Nevertheless these forms cannot be reproduced.
+A contrary custom cannot be accepted, whether in respect of the method of reserving the Eucharist or in respect of the shape of a tabernacle, unless with a centuries old or immemorial custom (cf. Canon 62 s.2), as for example in the case of certain tabernacles constructed in the manner of a tower or a shrine.
+However, these shapes cannot be reproduced.